shanteacontrols/OpenDeck/README.md

 All configuration is done using MIDI System Exclusive messages.
 For more information, see examples in /examples folder.

 ## Firmware compilation
 MCU Code is available as Atmel Studio 7.0 project.
-Simply open 'OpenDeck_AVRC.atsln' using the IDE and everything should work.
+Simply open `OpenDeck_AVRC.atsln` using the IDE and everything should work.

 ## Licence